Malaysia's Supermax implements new policies for migrant workers after US import ban

 It has also adopted an equal pay and benefit structure for foreign workers, to match that of local workers.
 This will further eliminate any discriminatory practice, it said.

-Supermax said it has proactively raised its minimum wage to 1,400 ringgit (US$335.73) per month, higher than the current national minimum wage of 1,200 ringgit.
+Supermax said it has proactively raised its minimum wage to RM1,400 (US$335.73) per month, higher than the current national minimum wage of RM1,200.